KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Pivot widget - applying filters

 By default all fields are visualized as text.
-In case you need a specific measure to represented i.e. as an icon you just need to click the *plus icon*, select a measure column from the drop down menu and the *visualization* type.
+In case you need a specific measure to be represented i.e. as an icon you just need to click the *plus icon*, select a measure column from the drop down menu and the *visualization* type.

        .. figure:: media/image092.png